 During ICANN61, we’ll be holding another open Q&A with the ICANN org Executive Team.
 This session, which is in addition to the Public Forums, gives you another opportunity to ask us any questions you may have.

 Ahead of that, I’d like to let you know about a couple of Executive Team announcements.
-After 18 years, serving ICANN in many critical roles, Diane Schroder, Senior Vice President, International Human Resources, has decided to retire from the ICANN org in July.
-Diane has been a wonderful leader, colleague, and friend, & we will miss her very much.
+After 18 years, serving ICANN in many critical roles, Diane Schroder, Elder Vice President, Global Human Resources, has decided to retire from the ICANN org in July.
+Diane has been a wonderful leader, colleague, & friend, & we will miss her very much.
 We will celebrate with Diane properly when it’s time, but please join me in wishing her all the best in her retirement.

-I’m very happy to announce that Gina Villavicencio will imagine her role.
-Before joining ICANN in August 2017, Gina held Senior leadership positions in human resources at Fox Entertainment & Guitar Center.
-Beginning in April, Diane and Gina will jointly manage the HR and admin functions to ensure a smooth transition & handoff of responsibilities when Diane retires.
+I’m very happy to announce that Gina Villavicencio will presume her role.
+Before joining ICANN in August 2017, Gina held Elder leadership positions in human resources at Fox Entertainment & Guitar Center.
+Beginning in April, Diane & Gina will jointly manage the HR & admin functions to ensure a smooth transition & handoff of responsibilities when Diane retires.

 Please join me in congratulating Diane and Duncan, & wishing them all the best in the future.

 This meeting is sure to be another week of intense discussion, important work, & productive sessions.
 I will looking forward to meeting with many of you, & please don’t hesitate to stop me in the hallways & say hello. & as always, my team & I’m are here to support you in any way we can.